 Lagarde, in South Africa as part of her first tour of the continent since taking the IMF post, reiterated that the fund would likely revise downwards its 4% growth forecast for the world economy in 2012.

 Emerging markets such as South Africa have borne the brunt of global risk aversion triggered by the euro zone crisis.
+Its rand currency fell nearly 23% against the dollar last year.

 In early Friday trade, the rand appeared to hold its own despite a sharply weaker euro, trading 0.18% firmer at R8.1750 to the dollar by 6.50am GMT, compared with Thursday’s close at R8.19.